The University's world-changing discoveries have helped to spread the city's reputation for innovation worldwide.

-Our recent partnership with CST Global has revolutionised its business model, moving it from being a provider of custom fabrication services to selling high-performance, low-cost laser devices for next-generation optical access networks.
-Alongside new sales in international markets, the new products have enabled the company to substantially increase its profit margins.
+Our partnership with CST Global has revolutionised its business model, moving it from being a provider of custom fabrication services to selling high-performance, low-cost laser devices for next-generation optical access networks.

 Our research partnerships bridge the gap between industry and academic knowledge.

 Through the GLAZgo Discovery Centre, we are combining our understanding of disease pathology with global company AstraZeneca’s drug discovery and development expertise, to create more targeted medicines for patients.

 Industry partnerships are bringing innovation to our classrooms.
 Academics in the College of Arts are working with Glasgow-based company Sublime, to create high-quality virtual-reality teaching apps and lectures.
 The project was recently awarded £1m from Innovate UK.